 Packaging Is Part of the Formula

-Many gummy problems blamed on the formula are actually caused by the package system.
+Many gummy problems blamed on the formula are actually caused by the packaging system.
 Bottle vs. pouch behavior is different.
 Seal integrity matters.
 Headspace oxygen matters.
 And if the moisture barrier doesn’t match the gummy’s Aw profile, even a solid formula can drift off-spec on shelf.

 A good glow/complexion gummy isn’t finished when it comes off the line.
 It’s finished when the formula, process, and packaging work together to protect texture, color, and sensory quality through real-world handling.